spiral/docs/http/cookies.md

 # Web and HTTP - Cookies
-Default application skeleton enabled cookie integration by default.
+Default application skeleton enables cookie integration by default.
 If you need to enable cookies it in alternative bundle require composer package `spiral/cookies` and add bootloader `Spiral\Bootloader\Bootloader\Http\CookiesBootloader::class` into your app.